genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/08_consolidators.md

 ---

-When you reload the page, and submit  new trade, you shall the the ALL_POSITIONS grid changes
+When you reload the page, and submit new trade, you shall the the ALL_POSITIONS grid changes.

 ![](/img/next-level-consolidator.png)